Text & Media Area Module - Creating a Multimedia feature (Audio or YouTube Video)

 Margarita Berezyanskaya

-Using Labels to Support Blended Learning
+Using Text & Media Area to Support Blended Learning

-Compared to other resource modules, Labels are limited in how they can be used to blend the online environment with the face-to-face course.
-It is generally not recommended to use Labels to deliver course content, to keep the course home page free from clutter.
+Compared to other resource modules, the Text & Media Area is limited in how it can be used to blend the online environment with the face-to-face course.
+It is generally not recommended to use

-An icon or text can be inserted in a Label to act as a signpost and show that an online resource or activity (or a group of them) is connected with something learners did in the face-to-face class.
-A Label can also be used to highlight an important document on the course home page.
+to act as a signpost and show that an online resource or activity (or a group of them) is connected with something learners did in the face-to-face class.
+A

-If used to display an image, the Label might help learners make the connection between the classroom and the online course, that is, if the image represented something related to an in-class activity, such as the cover of a book, the centre's logo or a photo of a class activity.
+might help learners make the connection between the classroom and the online course, that is, if the image represented something related to an in-class activity, such as the cover of a book, the centre's logo or a photo of a class activity.

 Exemplar